-The Future X: Can Simon Fuller recreate the Spice Girls' magic with his TikTok band?
+The Future X: Can Simon Fuller's TikTok band recreate the Spice Girls' magic?

 By Mark Savage